M-Garcia22/expo-dynamic-fonts/README.md

 ## How it works

-The `react-native-font-loader` package simplifies the process of using Google Fonts in your React Native application:
+The `expo-dynamic-fonts` package simplifies the process of using Google Fonts in your Expo application:

 1. It accepts a Google Font name through the `font` prop, `createFontComponent` function, or `useFont` hook.
 2. The package fetches the font from the Google Fonts API.
-3. It then loads the font using a WebView component.
+3. It then loads the font using Expo's WebBrowser component.
 4. Once loaded, the font is applied to the text.
 5. Loaded fonts are cached to prevent unnecessary reloading and improve performance.